 Go through the exercise on the page Why Create a Trust for your Minor Children?.
 This will help you get a better understanding of what your estate includes and why it is so important to plan for your children correctly.

-if you want to meet with one of our attorneys for a no-cost initial consultation, you can call our office at 419-872-7670 or you can request an appointment though our website.
+Meet with one of our attorneys for a no-cost initial consultation.
+Call our office at 419-872-7670 or you can request an appointment.